Discover our stories

 Carry on to the Gate Pā Memorial Reserve, just six minutes' drive away.
 This significant battleground from the New Zealand Land Wars is notable for the ferocity of the fighting, the brilliant use of trench warfare by Māori and the bravery of Hēni Te Kiri Karamū, who risked her life to give water to dying British soldiers.
 At the entrance to the memorial reserve is a carved tomokanga (gateway) and it is the only battlefield in New Zealand to be set within a city's boundaries.
 Take a self-guided tour, or hear from expert local historian, Buddy Mikaere, on a guided tour of the site.

-If all this history and art has you feeling hungry, head to Rosie & Breadhead on Ninth Avenue.
-The excellent little café serves up style, coffee and next-level cabinet food, while a few shops down is the bakery (or “dough workroom”) that creates heavenly sourdough.
+If all this history and art has you feeling hungry, head to Love Rosie on Ninth Avenue.
+The excellent little café serves up style, coffee and next-level cabinet food, while a few shops down is Breadhead that creates heavenly sourdough.

 Meet the artists, visit a battlefield, and eat delicious treats.